Does Blue Cross Insurance Cover Therapy?

 Regardless of what mental health conditions you may be experiencing, consistency plays a huge role in effective therapy.
 To calculate an affordable therapy cadence, divide your yearly coverage limit by the cost per session, and schedule accordingly.

-For example: Suppose your yearly coverage is $5000, and each session with the therapist you prefer costs $200.
+For example: Suppose your yearly coverage is $2000, and each session with the Psychologist you prefer costs $200.

 Find a consistent day and hour to schedule each session, and block off time for it.
 Blocking off that time now ensures you won’t struggle to find a time in the future for your mental health journey.

-Remember: Get to know your Blue Cross Blue Shield policy before you book
+Remember: Get to know your Blue Cross policy before you book

 Take 30 - 60 minutes to understand your Blue Cross policy's mental health coverage and to find the right dedicated therapist.
 It can have a huge impact you everyday life.
 While every policy differs, knowing the details and nuances is pretty straightforward.
 As already mentioned, consult your specific policy, contact your HR representative, or call your regional Blue Cross Blue Shield plan for further details.